-Hierve el Agua is the best day trip you could possible take from Oaxaca City.
-Here’s all you need to know aobut how to get to Hierve el Agua and more!
+Hierve el Agua is the best day trip from Oaxaca City.
+Here’s all you need to know about how to get to Hierve el Agua and more!

 In the Mexican state of Oaxaca you shall find the wonderful sight known as Hierve el Agua and its petrified waterfalls.
 Getting to Hierve El Agua from Oaxaca City without a tour might be a chore but trust me when I say that the experience is gonna be totally worth it.

 After all, a visit to the petrified waterfalls of Hierve el Agua is considered to be one of the best things to do and see in Oaxaca City alongside the majestic pyramids found at Monte Alban, the charming Tlacolula, the Dia de Muertos celebration, and many more cultural and natural attractions.

 Ready for some natural wonders my friends?
 I know you are!!!

 How to Get to Hierve el Agua from Oaxaca City Without a Tour

 The easiest way of doing so is by taking an organized tour that will visit the Tule Tree, a carpet factory in Mitla, a workshop of Alebrijes (Mexican handcrafts), Hierve el Agua and finally, a factory of Mezcal.

 Of course, said tour is a very rushed one since you’ll spend about 30 minutes in each site.